scsiwuzzy56/linux_scripts/README.md

-a spot for me to get RAW scripts via wget
+a spot for me to get RAW scripts via wget. mostly taken from google